What’s the cost of a battery storage system?

 The main thing to take into account when installing battery storage is the energy savings you’ll make from using your own stored electricity rather than importing it from the National Grid.
 Clearly, it could save you a lot of money on your bills if you generated most of your energy yourself in the summer.

 As it stands, you will also get the Feed-in Tariff ‘export’ payments, whether or not you keep or export the electricity you are generating.
-These are given for what the government guesses you don’t use and send to the grid.
+These are given for what the government guesses you don’t use yourself and therefore send to the grid.
 At the moment, the Government has no way of knowing how much you export, so it calculates the amount by halving your generation reading.

 The invention of ‘time of use‘ tariffs could bring a new age for battery storage systems.
 Rather than just using them with home renewables, in theory you could have a standalone battery system to benefit from cheap electricity rates.
 Time of use tariffs offer very cheap electricity at certain off-peak times, in order to help balance demand.
 It should be possible to charge your batteries during these hours and use the electricity whenever you want it.
 If you had a large enough battery system to meet all the needs of your household, it could mean you’d never have to pay more than 4p per hour (rather than 12p) for your electricity!